evmos/evmos/VALIDATORS.md

-# Join Point-XNet-Uranus as a Validator
+# Join Point-XNet-Mainnet as a Validator

 DISCLAIMER: THE DOCUMENT IS PROVIDED ON "AS IS" AND “AS DEVELOPED” BASIS, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE DOCUMENT.